DS4Ag/dpest/docs/example.rst

     2. Click "Selector".
     3. Expand "Crops" and select "Wheat".
     4. In the "Data" panel select the "SWSW7501.WHX" experiment.
-    5. Click "Run" botton in the toolbar.
+    5. Click "Run" button in the toolbar.
     6. In the "Simulation" popup window, choose "CERES" as the crop model.
     7. Click "Run Model" and wait for the simulation to finish.